 The purpose of this paper is to show QED induced EM radiation in NPs produces EM radiation beyond UV levels that directly or indirectly cause SS and DS breaks in the DNA culminating with the conjecture that natural and man-made NPs are indeed the most likely source of ALL cancers.

 III.
 BACKGROUND

-DNA damage caused by NPs has attracted many researchers and publications are voluminous.
-Only limited background relative to the hypothesis that ionizing EM radiation is produced in NPs is presented.
+DNA damage caused by ionizing radiation from NPs has been cited in numerous publications.
+Only limited background relative to the DNA damage hypothesis by NPs is presented.

 A. EM Energies